 QNAP NAS (FTP):

-- In AnExplorer: tap + > Network > FTP
+- In AnExplorer: tap + → Network → FTP

 - Enter QNAP IP, port 21, username, password

-- Browse files over FTP
+- Browse and transfer files

 Chromebook-Specific Limitations